ndm767/TicTacToeAI/README.md

 # TicTacToeBot
-A simple AI that plays TicTacToe
+A simple bot that plays TicTacToe